reenisc2/Shushme/README.md

 ### Version 1.0.10 (4/18/2019)

 The current values of radius and update rate are displayed when the alert dialog box pops up for input.

+### Version 1.0.11 (4/19/2019)

+Previously selected locations and their radius circles are displayed on the map when "Add New Location" is selected.